salvois/DiscriminatedOnions/README.md

     /// Returns true if option is None, discouraged public static bool IsNone<T>(this Option<T> option);

-    /// Return true if option is Some(v), discouraged public static bool IsSome<T>(this Option<T> option);
+    /// Returns true if option is Some(v), discouraged public static bool IsSome<T>(this Option<T> option);

     /// Executes action(v) if option is Some(v)